johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-03-large-language-models-view-models-backend-for-frontend/index.md

 This has the combined benefit of reducing our token usage (as we're sending less data) and reducing the risk of exposing data we'd rather not.

+## "But integrating with APIs is a lot of work!"

+A common, and quite reasonable, complaint is that integrating with an API involves a lot of work.
+You have to write some code to interact with the API, and then you have write the types that you'll use to pass data around.
+Fortunately there are tools like NSwag that use the Swagger / Open API spec to [automate creating a client with types to manage API interaction](../2021-03-06-generate-typescript-and-csharp-clients-with-nswag/index.md).
+If you're autogenerating your API clients, then the work of integrating an LLM with an API is significantly reduced.

+With Semantic Kernel it effectively is reduced to creating a plugin.
+You can see [guidance on how to create a plugin here](https://learn.microsoft.com/en-us/semantic-kernel/agents/plugins/using-the-kernelfunction-decorator?tabs=Csharp).
+So to create a BFF plugin for an API, you'd need to create that plugin and internally use the client generated by NSwag.
+Very little work indeed!

 ## Conclusion

 The integrated support for consuming Open API / Swagger specs is definitely going to improve over time, both in Semantic Kernel and in the wider ecosystem.
-That said, I am wondering if there's a fundamental issue that needs to be solved as well.

-If you want this to work directly with Swagger, is it necessary to have a BFF for LLMs built into the the API in the first place?
-Is that even a good idea?
-Maybe it is, maybe it isn't.
-I'm not sure.
-But it's something I'm thinking about.
+However, it's possible that there is fundamental issue that needs to be solved, and that BFFs for LLMs may solve it.
+It's a way to ensure that only the necessary information is exposed to LLMs, and that the answers they give are appropriate for the context in which they are being used.

+I'm not aware of a specific name for this pattern as yet.
+My colleague, Ryan suggested "Frontend for Language Models" (FLM) which is less of a mouthful than "Backend for Frontends for Language Models".
+Anyway.
+Naming things is hard.

+Another colleague (Rick), suggested that perhaps the BFF for LLMs could be built directly into APIs.
+So rather than having to implement a custom plugin that manages the interaction with API, you could still perhaps use the direct Swagger / Open API approach.
+This is an interesting idea.

+Many thanks to [David Rosevear](https://github.com/drosevear), [George Karsas](https://www.linkedin.com/in/george-karsas), [Rick Roché](https://www.rickroche.com/), [Ryan Cook](https://github.com/RyanMatCook) and [Ali Somer](https://uk.linkedin.com/in/alisomer) whose thoughts, ideas and experimentation have fed into the thinking in this post.